Frequently asked questions

 Do I need to decide now which of the 9 available projects to apply to?

 No, applicants apply to the programme as a whole and will undertake rotation projects in their first year in their top 3 project choices.
-At the end of the first year, students will then choose their PhD project from the 9 available projects.
+At the end of the first year, students will then choose their PhD project from one of their 3 rotation projects.
 However, you should state in your personal statement the project (or projects) you are most interested in.

 I am only interested in one of the projects.
 Am I guaranteed to be able to select this project?